Updated June 7, 2024, at 3:31 PM

 The good news?
 We’re living longer.
 The bad news?
 We’re at greater risk for outliving our retirement savings.

-The number of Americans retiring daily has nearly doubled since the year 2000 with roughly 10,000 people retiring each day.
+The number of Americans retiring daily has nearly doubled since the year 2000 with roughly 11,200 Americans turning retirement age every day.
 Longevity risk isn’t just a risk, but a risk multiplier of all the other risks.
 An aging population with an increasing life expectancy introduces key drivers of the need to address this growing crisis include:

 Related: Tom Hegna: How Retirement Planning is Changing